Women artists: Sculpture

-Before the 19th century began, an exceptional independent business woman emerged in Georgian England who discovered her own artistic talent in mid-life.
-She was Eleanor Coade (1733 – 1821).
-She became known for manufacturing Neoclassical statues, architectural decorations and garden ornaments made of Lithodipyra or Coade stone for over 50 years from 1769 until her death.
+Eleanor Coade (1733 – 1821) became known in Georgian England for manufacturing Neoclassical statues, architectural decorations and garden ornaments made of Lithodipyra or Coade stone for over 50 years from 1769 until her death.
 Lithodipyra ("stone fired twice") was a high-quality, durable moulded weather-resistant, ceramic stoneware.
 Statues and decorative features from this ceramic still look almost new today.
 Coade did not invent 'artificial stone', but she likely perfected both the clay recipe and the firing process.
 She combined high-quality manufacturing and artistic taste, together with entrepreneurial, business and marketing skills, to create the overwhelmingly successful stone products of her age.
 She produced stoneware for St George's Chapel, Windsor, The Royal Pavilion, Brighton, Carlton House, London and the Royal Naval College, Greenwich.

 Eleanor Coade developed her own talent as a modeller, exhibiting around 30 sculptures on classical themes at the Society of Artists between 1773 and 1780 as listed in their exhibitors catalogue of the time.
 After her death, her Coade stoneware was used for refurbishments to Buckingham Palace and by noted sculptors in their monumental work, such as William Frederick Woodington's South Bank Lion (1837) on Westminster Bridge, London.
 The statue was made in separate parts and sealed together on an iron frame.

 The century produced its women sculptors in the East, Seiyodo Bunshojo (1764–1838) a Japanese netsuke carver and Haiku writer.
 She was Seiyodo Tomiharu's daughter.
 Her work can be seen at the Walters Art Museum.
 While in the West, there were: Julie Charpentier, Elisabet Ney, Helene Bertaux, Fenia Chertkoff, Sarah Fisher Ames, Helena Unierzyska (daughter of Jan Matejko), Blanche Moria, Angelina Beloff, Anna Golubkina, Margaret Giles (also a Medalist), Camille Claudel, Enid Yandell and Edmonia Lewis.
 Lewis, an African-Ojibwe-Haitian American artist from New York began her art studies at Oberlin College.
 Her sculpting career began in 1863.
 She established a studio in Rome, Italy and exhibited her marble sculptures through Europe and the United States.